 Solar farms

-We’re building solar farms at our treatment plants, powering our operations with renewable energy.
+We’re building solar farms at our treatment plants, helping renewable energy.
 Better for Melbourne and our planet.

 Along with hydropower and bioenergy, solar is one of the ways we’re generating renewable energy at our facilities – helping to protect our environment for future generations.